bobidi2/llama_south_park/README.md

 ## Inference
 Once you finish finetuning the model or you get the model from Hugging Face, you can now ready to run the inference on your computer.
-We have tried the inference on a machine with NVidia RTX 3060 and 3090, but works fine.
+We ran the inference on a machine with NVidia RTX 3060 and 3090.
 ```bash
 python launch_inference_south_park_web.py --model <path_to_model>